susam/mathb/README.md

     footer.

-If a property name is missing from this file or if the file itself is missing, then MathB defaults to the default value of the property mentioned within parentheses above.
+If a property name is missing from this file or if the file itself is missing, then the default value of the property mentioned within parentheses above is used.

-Whenever MathB rejects a post due to a runtime option, the entire input form is returned intact to the client with an error message, so that they can fix the errors or wait for the suggested post interval and resubmit the post again.
+Whenever a post is rejected due to a runtime option, the entire input form is returned intact to the client with an error message, so that they can fix the errors or wait for the suggested post interval and resubmit the post again.

 The property values in `opt.lisp` may be modified at any time, even while MathB is running.
 It is not necessary to restart MathB after changing property values in `opt.lisp`.
-MathB automatically picks up the changes while processing the next HTTP POST request.
+The changes are picked up automatically while processing the next HTTP POST request.

 Template Files